Program Learning Outcomes (PLOs)

 - Proposed Programs

-Each of these programs would measure themselves against Institutional Learning Outcomes and analyze and make plans within their collective programs.
+Each of these programs would measure themselves against a minimum of one Institutional Learning Outcome and analyze and make plans within their collective programs.